Josiah Stamp, 1st Baron Stamp: Family

 Stamp met his future wife, Olive Jessie Marsh, a soprano and student teacher, when he was seventeen.
 Pursuing their work and studies separately for several years until their marriage in 1903, they engaged in a correspondence (Jones 1964).
 Between 1904 and 1917 they had four sons, Wilfred, Trevor, Maxwell and Colin.
 It was as a result of this marriage that Stamp, son of a Baptist father and Church of England mother, converted to the Wesleyan Methodist Church.
 A few of his writings (see below), such as Christianity and Economics (1939), discuss the relevance of Christian values to contemporary economics systems.

 Stamp's son Wilfred was killed at the same time and in the same place as his father, but English law has a legal fiction that in the event of the order of deaths being indeterminable, the elder is deemed to have died first.
 Legally therefore, Wilfred momentarily inherited the peerage: and as a consequence the family had to pay death duty twice.
 The peerage passed to the second of Stamp's four sons, Trevor.

+Arms

 Quotes

 A well known quote from Stamp (often referred to as Stamp's Law) is: